VesnaBozic/RESTFul-API/README.md

 A ***REST API (also known as RESTful API)*** is an application programming interface (API or web API) that conforms to the constraints of ***REST architectural style*** and allows for interaction with RESTful web services.
 REST stands for representational state transfer

-> For example, a REST API would use a GET request to retrieve a record, a POST request to create one, a PUT request to update a record, and a DELETE request to delete one.
-All HTTP methods can be used in API calls.
-A well-designed REST API is similar to a website running in a web browser with built-in HTTP functionality.

 ### Some APIs, such as SOAP or XML-RPC, impose a strict framework on developers.
 But REST APIs can be developed using virtually any programming language and support a variety of data formats.
 The only requirement is that they align to the following six REST design principles - also known as architectural constraints:

 1. ***Uniform interface***.
 All API requests for the same resource should look the same, no matter where the request comes from.
 The REST API should ensure that the same piece of data, such as the name or email address of a user, belongs to only one uniform resource identifier (URI).
 Resources shouldn’t be too large but should contain every piece of information that the client might need.